freqtrade/freqtrade/docs/installation.md

 https://metager.de/meta/meta.ger3?eingabe=ardsdatascience+guide+to+conda+environment

 !!!
 Note "New heavy packages"
-    It may happen that creating a new Conda environment, populated with selected packages at the moment of creation, takes less time than installing a large, heavy dependent, GUI package, into previously set environment,
+    It may happen that creating a new Conda environment, populated with selected packages at the moment of creation, takes less time than installing a large, heavy dependent, GUI package, into previously set environment.
+Great example: Spyder

-    Example: Spyder

 ##### Enter/exit freqtrade-conda venv: